RamonMeffert/voting-game/README.md

 3: c b a
 ```

-This represents the same format as the one in the CSV.
+This represents the same profile as the one in the CSV.

 ### Running a voting game